gabilbck/gabilbck/README.md

-# Welcome to my home page! :3
+# Welcome! :3
-### I'm Gabrieli, a Student of Software Engennier that loves coding!
+### I'm Gabrieli, a Student of Software Engennier, WEB and Mobile developer

 <!--